karttur/geoimagine/setup/index.md

 search_omit: true
 ---

-The Framework is built in Python using the Eclipse Integrated Development Environment (IDE) and postreSQL as database.
-The setup of the IDE with all its components is covered in the [Setup IDE Blog](https://karttur.github.io/setup-ide/).
-If you want to setup Karttur's GeoImagine Framework you have to start with building the Eclipse Spatial Data IDE (SPIDE).
+Karttur's GeoImagine Framework is built in Python using the <span class='app'>Eclipse</span> Integrated Development Environment (IDE) with postreSQL as database and links to different high level Geospatial data processing engines.
+The setup of the Spatial Data IDE (SPIDE) with all its components is covered in the blog [Install and setup SPIDE](https://karttur.github.io/setup-ide/).
+This section covers the setup of the complete Framework.

+The first step in the setup series [Set up the database (setup_db)](./setup-db/) defines the complete databas _and_ installs a single root process with a single sub process - allowing the user to define and install all other processes associated with the Framework.
+That subprocesses (_addsubproc_) allows the superuser (usually the owner of the machine where the Framework is installed) to define all other processes - the topic of the post [Setup processes (setup_processes)](./setup-processes/).
+The post on [Regions](./setup-regions/) defines and adds geographical regions.
+If you want to load pre-formatted datasets, e.g. available on Karttur´s GitHub pages, to the Framework, how to do that is explained in the post on [Transfer data to Karttur's GeoImagine Framework](./setup-transfer).
+You can only transfer datasets that were either imported or created by the internal Framework data engine.
+All other datasets need to be imported.
+To understand the different you need to understand the [Framework concept](../concept/).

 <ul class="post-list">
 {% for post in site.categories.setup reversed %}